zuavra/nginx-ip-whitelister/README.md

 If you're running the app standalone or in a non-networked container please replace `nginx-iw` with the appropriate hostname or IP address.

+### 7.2.
+Validation URLs and parameters

-Additionally, there are several tweaks you can make to the validation URL:
+There are several tweaks you can make to the validation URL:

 * `/verify` accepts the following query parameters:
   * `?key=KEY-VALUE` lets you set a key specific to this proxy host (the env key still works as well).